BrentSoler/validator/README.md

 # Validnode

-A lightweight object validator for node
+A lightweight object validator for nodeTS

 ## Install